shajiakhan/lab-docs/labs/networking/internetworking-basics-host-routing-virtualbox.md

 #### Environment

-1. You should have already received instructions on logging into the lab environment from your instructor
+1. You should have a working VirtualBox setup with enough processor and memory capacity on your local computer
-2. Any computer with Internet access should work.
-Latest versions of Chrome and Firefox browsers are preferable.
+2. A small Linux-based appliance (Dr. Khan's students will receive one through the assignment page) or ability to install a lightweight Linux system from ISO files within VirtualBox.

+>**Any Linux-based VirtualBox virtual machine will work but the instructions given here are for Ubuntu Server 16.04 or prior.**
+>**Dr. Khan's students are advised to use the appliance provided with the assignment

 #### Background Knowledge

 1. Familiarity with virtualization concepts and basic working knowledge of Linux command line will be beneficial but not required.
 2. Understanding of Network Addresses, Dynamic versus Static IP configuration of hosts, and theory on decision making at hosts and routers as they decide how to forward Layer 3 datagrams.

->**Note**: you can finish most of the tasks (except Key Pair generation) below from the Network Topology view in the OpenStack Dashboard (Project->Network->Network Topology).
-The Graph view with "Toggle Labels" will present a nice picture of what you're building.
-It's a great way to understand networking concepts!

 ## Create your networks

 You'll create private networks on which you'll launch your instances and router(s) will interconnect the networks.
 You can create a network from the dashboard.
 While creating a network, you'll also create a Subnetwork.
 For the subnetwork, you can pick any RFC 1918 private Internet Protocol Version 4 (IPv4) block you wish.
-Example setup using private IP addresses and network addresses for IPv4 appears below.
-You may choose your own network addresses if you wish.
+Example setup using private IPv4 addresses and network addresses appears below.
+You may choose your own network addresses if you wish (it'll be good practice).

->Use the below values/inputs [while following the instructions on how to create a network in OpenStack Dashboard here](../../tasks/openstack/create-network.md).

 ### Create first network - "network-1"

+Use the below values/inputs [while following the instructions here](../../tasks/openstack/create-network.md).

 1. Network Name: `network-1` (just a name, always try to give descriptive names to your cloud resources)
 2. Other inputs/check boxes: Not Shared; Admin State enabled; and create a subnet.